Kuraly's 1st NHL goal lifts Bruins over Golden Knights 2-1 (Nov 02, 2017)

 Kuraly’s 1st NHL goal lifts Bruins over Golden Knights 2-1 (Nov 02, 2017)

+BOSTON (AP) In a game with limited offensive opportunities, two unexpected sources created all the scoring chances the Boston Bruins needed.

-BOSTON (AP) Sean Kuraly scored his first career goal to snap a tie midway through the third period, sending the Boston Bruins to a 2-1 victory over the Vegas Golden Knights on Thursday night.
+Sean Kuraly scored his first regular-season goal to snap a tie midway through the third period, sending Boston to a 2-1 victory over the Vegas Golden Knights on Thursday night.

+Kuraly and Riley Nash both scored on rebounds, setting up in front of the Vegas net to put them in position when the puck finally bounced Boston’s way.

+”When you’re not scoring pretty goals, you need to go to that area and give yourself the best odds of scoring,” Nash said. ”The game is funny sometimes.
+You get a lot of chances and nothing seems to go your way.
+Then you get a couple bang-bang and you feel like anything can go in.”

 Cody Eakin scored for Vegas, which fell to 0-3 on a six-game road trip out East.